 Walls at St. Elizabeth’s

-Lumber, UV cured ink on vinyl, mixed media
+Lumber, UV cured ink on vinyl, and mixed media

 Referencing the wood structures and architecture of the St. Elizabeth’s East Gateway Pavilion, Brendan Fowler installed six freestanding wall sculptures.
 As in past versions of these sculptures, Fowler invited another curator (in this case, LAND’s Director/Curator) to select other art to be installed on these sculptures (thus creating a kind of layered, or conflated artwork of multiple authors).
 Unlike past iterations, the selection was of Fowler’s – semi-autobiographical photographic work, here produced on semi-transparent perforated vinyl, documenting his past year.
 The scenes ranged from a view of the 5 freeway at dusk in Glendale, CA where the artist walks and thinks daily, an image of his mother-in-law’s stationery, the delivery of a new embroidery machine to his workspace, a gathering of friends at an art event, or the deposition that resulted from a traumatic studio fire.
 Depicting abstract moments of import – sites of travel, presentation, or creation, communities and individuals who shape his life – the images were “crashed” together to create a layered strata of personal experience and relationships.